Skip to main content

 You can view the user interface in a dark theme or a light theme:

-1. Click your user name in the main Sumo Logic navigation menu.
+1. Click your user name in the main Sumo Logic navigation menu and select Preferences.

 For more information, see Setting Account Preferences and Credentials.